Forecasting Algorithms for Causal Inference with Panel Data: Theoretical Framework

 \subsection{Setup}

 We consider a panel data setting with $N$ units across $T$ time periods.
-One unit $N$ adopts a new policy that takes effect after period $T_0$.
+One unit ($N$) adopts a new policy that takes effect for every period after $T_0<T$.
 We use $W_{it} \in \{0,1\}$ to indicate whether a unit has adopted the policy, so that $W_{it} = 1$ for $i=N$ and $t> T_0$, and $W_{it} = 0$ otherwise.
 We are interested in the causal effect of the policy on some outcome of interest $Y_{it}$.
 Let $Y_{it}(1)$ and $Y_{it}(0)$ denote the (potential) outcomes of interest for unit $i$ in period $t$ corresponding to $W_{it}=1$ and $W_{it}=0$, respectively.
-For any unit and time period, the researcher observes only one potential outcome: Our problem focuses on estimating the average treatment effect on the treated by directly imputing the missing counterfactual outcomes in $\boldsymbol{Y}(0)$:
+For any unit and time period, the researcher observes only one potential outcome: The econometric challenge, illustrated in Figure \ref{fig:intro_problem}(a), is to impute the missing counterfactual outcomes, $Y_{Nt}(0)$ for $t>T_0$, in order to estimate the average treatment effect on the treated: